PreferredAI/helm-charts/charts/solr/README.md

 **Known Issues**

 - You will need to manually move the Zookeeper data files in the current persistent volume when upgrading from 1.x.x.
 See https://github.com/PreferredAI/helm-charts/issues/5.
 - There are error messages in the portal > cloud > zk status.
 This are cosmetic issues and will not affect the usage.
+See https://issues.apache.org/jira/browse/SOLR-13801.